UMMobile/ummobile_sdk/example/example.md

 ```

 ### Communication
-The institutional communicatoin information can be found in the `communication` attribute on the `UMMobileSDK` class or using the `UMMobileCommunication` class.
+The institutional communication information can be found in the `communication` attribute on the `UMMobileSDK` class or using the `UMMobileCommunication` class.

 #### `getNews()`
 Returns a list of the latest news (Posts) from Conéctate.